ibm-cloud-docs/log-analysis/exclusion_rules.md

 7. Click **Save**.

-## Exclude syslog data for a worker while keeping entries that report errors only
+## Sample 1: Exclude syslog data for a worker while keeping entries that report errors only
 {: #exclusion rules_sample}

 You will configure the rule so that you are able to see all log data through views and be able to define alerts on all the data.